 Making a Chopstick Trivet

-This is a guide about making a chopstick trivet
+This is a page about making a chopstick trivet

 .
 When you have a collection of disposable chopsticks, you can reuse them to create an attractive trivet to protect your furniture.